epsilonlabs/emf-rdf/RESOURCE.md

 ## Current limitations

-The only modifications that are supported at the moment are:

-* Setting/unsetting single-valued `EAttribute`s with the pre-defined `EDataType`s in Ecore.

 Saving has only been tested against file-based locations.
 We have not tested saving into triple stores.

+The resource assumes that the EPackage nsURI and the RDF nsURI used for `rdf:type` subjects and for property statements (e.g. `metamodel:featureName`) are a close match to each other.
+Specifically, we support two options:

+* RDF namespace IRI = EPackage nsURI (including any trailing separator, such as `#` or `/`).
+* RDF namespace IRI = EPackage nsURI + "#".

+Namespaces for creating EMF models must be configured in the `.rdfres` (see  Default model namespace section below).
+At the moment, the same namespace URI is used for every EObject created by the resource.

 ## .rdfres file format